d20gdx/NetworkSim/README.md

 # Network Contention Simulator for LoraWAN (1.2 specification).

 Scalability is an important consideration for LoRaWAN networks.
-As part of a research study (Msc disseration) at UCL, this simulation was developed in Java.
+As part of a research study (Msc disseration) at UCL, a network contention simulator was developed in Java.
 The objective of the simulation is to establish a baseline figure for packet loss.
 Real world packet loss will be higher due  to losses incurred by the RF channel.
 The classes implement a Java thread-based network contention simulation.

 The simulator code has the following features: